derweili/local-addon-open-in-vscode/README.md

 ## Getting started

-Based on the [Local Add-on Generator](https://github.com/getflywheel/create-local-addon) Boilerplace.
+Based on the [Local Add-on Generator](https://github.com/getflywheel/create-local-addon) boilerplate.

 ## Requirements

 The addon assumes the [Visual Studio Code CLI](https://code.visualstudio.com/docs/editor/command-line) being installed on the maschine.
-This works on macOS. **Not yet tested on Windows or Linux.**
+This works on macOS.

+**Not yet tested on Windows or Linux.**

 ## Installation